Bowles Hall

 Bowles Hall is a coed residential college at the University of California, Berkeley, known for its unique traditions, parties, and camaraderie.
 Designed by George W. Kelham, the building was the first residence hall on campus, dedicated in 1929, and was California's first state-owned residence hall.
 It was built in 1928 with a $350,000 grant from Mary McNear Bowles in memory of her husband, Berkeley alumnus and University of California Regent Phillip E. Bowles.
 Mr. Bowles was said to have three loves: horses, horticulture and the University of California.

-Although a university-operated residence hall, its male-only tradition, classic façade, partitioned four-man rooms, and commmon areas gave it a social, fraternity-like atmosphere.
+Although a university-operated residence hall, its male-only tradition, classic façade, partitioned four-man rooms, and common areas gave it a social, fraternity-like atmosphere.
 "Bowlesmen" have traditionally been a tight-knit group of students who regularly practice various traditions and rituals that are exclusive to the Hall.
 With its pale stone exterior, five-arch entry arcade, and crenelated tower, it was listed in 1989 in the National Register of Historic Places as an example of 'Collegiate Gothic' architecture.